 Principal Conductor – Dresden Philharmonic

-Michael Sanderling is passionate about working with young musicians.
-He teaches at the University of Music and Performing Arts in Frankfurt and regularly works with the Junge Deutsche Philharmonie, Schleswig-Holstein-Festivalorchester, Bundesjugendorchester and Young Philharmonic Orchestra Jerusalem Weimar.
-From 2003 to 2013, he was the principal conductor for the Deutsche Streicherphilharmonie.
+One of Michael Sanderling’s passions is working with young musicians.
+He teaches at the University of Music and Performing Arts in Frankfurt/Main, and regularly works with the Bundesjugendorchester (National Youth Orchestra of Germany), the Young Philharmonic Orchestra Jerusalem Weimar, the Junge Deutsche Philharmonie and the Schleswig-Holstein-Festivalorchester.
+From 2003 to 2013, he was the Principal Conductor of the Deutsche Streicherphilharmonie.

 Dresden Philharmonic under their Principal Conductor, Michael Sanderling, undertake a 9-concert tour of the UK between May 17th - 27th 2018, including dates in London, Manchester and Edinburgh, on which they perform Beethoven Symphony No. 5 and Shostakovich Symphony...